OlivierLD/raspberry-coffee/WebComponents/oliv-components/README.md

 #### Transpilation - Warning: could not get it to work correctly.
 Use `babel`, as explained [here](https://babeljs.io/docs/usage/cli/).

+Also, there is a [transpiler on-line](http://babeljs.io/en/repl.html), that works correctly.

 ```bash
  $ npm install --save-dev babel-cli babel-preset-env
 ```